top of page

 If you are interested in attending training on this topic

-Tina provides online and in person training on researcher wellbeing for teams / institutions / networks / associations.
-The sessions range from awareness raising sessions on secondary trauma and the possible impacts, to bespoke sessions on how to set up and manage Researcher Wellbeing Plans in your teams, how to supervise/manage emotionally challenging research topics, how to risk assess emotionally challenging research topics, how to change the culture in your institution around emotionally challenging research.
-Contact t.skinner@bath.ac.uk to discuss this type of training directly.
-Tina and her team also provide online training sessions (usually in 3 hour blocks) accessible to any researcher on: impacts of emotionally challenging research, coping mechanisms, how to set up a Researcher Wellbeing Plan, and Risk Assessment.
-The next sessions are on the 29th May 2024 and the 21st June 2024.
-Future sessions will be advertised on our project webpage.
+On request Tina can also provide online and in person talks and training on researcher wellbeing for teams / institutions / networks / associations.
+The sessions range from awareness raising on secondary trauma and the possible impacts, to bespoke sessions on how to set up and manage Researcher Wellbeing Plans in your teams, how to supervise/manage emotionally challenging research topics, how to risk assess emotionally challenging research, how to change the culture in your institution around potentially distressing research.
+If you would like to talk to Tina about hiring her to provide this kind of talk/training please contact t.skinner@bath.ac.uk directly.

 Further reading